Monstrous M-theory: Final remarks

-It is worth recalling that the Moonshine decomposition $196,884=\mathbf{ 196,883}\oplus \mathbf{1}$ always holds in Monstrous gravities, due to the very existence of the dilatonic scalar field in their spectra.
-In particular, the dilaton $\phi $ is a singlet of $\mathbb{M}$, and as such it coincides with the vacuum state $\left\vert \Omega \right\rangle $ of the chiral Monster conformal theory discussed in \cite {harveyb,cMonster2,cMonster3}.
-On the other hand, Witten in \cite{witten3d} identifies the $\mathbf{1}$ as the stress energy tensor while the other $ \mathbf{196,883}$ are primary fields transforming in the smallest non-trivial rep of the Monster, according to FLM theory \cite{flm}.
+always holds in Monstrous gravities, due to the very existence of the dilatonic scalar field $\phi $ in their spectrum.
+In particular, the dilaton $\phi $ is a singlet of $\mathbb{M}$.
+Monstrous gravities in $25+1$ space-time dimensions, and the presence of a unique $\phi $, are intimately related to the representation $\mathbf{196,883}$ of $\mathbb{M}$, and thus \textit{they may provide an explanation of the (initial observation giving rise to) Monstrous Moonshine in terms of (higher-dimensional, gravitational) field theory}.